Aim & Research Approach - Computational Cancer Genomics

-The Rare Cancers Genomics initiative is an international multidisciplinary open-science effort to shed light on the molecular characteristics of rare cancers, to understand their etiology and carcinogenesis processes, and to ultimately improve their clinical management and consequently, patient’s prognosis.
+The Rare Cancers Genomics initiative is an international multidisciplinary open-science effort to shed light on the molecular characteristics of cancers, to understand their etiology and carcinogenesis processes, and to ultimately improve their clinical management and consequently, patient’s prognosis.

 RESEARCH APPROACH